-Recommendation: Filippa K can start by working on transparent prices with nominated suppliers to get a better insight in the cost of labour and the share that goes to workers.
+Recommendation: Filippa K can start by working on transparent prices with nominated suppliers where they buy a large share of the production volume, to get a better insight in the cost of labour and the share that goes to workers.
 Filippa K needs to develop a pricing policy where they know the labour cost of garments and which allows the payment of at least legal minimum wages in production countries.